AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IAMLService/README.md

 IAMLService Interface
 =====================
-AutomationML 2.1 APIThis is the basic interface for an AML service.
+This is the basic interface for an AML service.
 This interface has to be implemented by any AML service

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)